Drescher ice camp

 - Toilet tent

 The former station - consisting of three containers as living quarters - was built-up in 1986 and already dismantled in 1990; a mobile ice camp is being established in due course.
-Since 1986 there have been six research campaigns in the Drescher Inlet (a trench in the Riiser Larsen Ice Shelf measuring 25 kilometres long and up to three kilometres across), the forthcoming one in the 2015/16 season.
+Since 1986 there have been six research campaigns in the Drescher Inlet (a trench in the Riiser Larsen Ice Shelf measuring 25 kilometres long and up to three kilometres across), the last one in the 2015/16 season.
 Over the past several years, the biological research conducted in the vicinity of the Inlet has proven to be a worthwhile focus area, as the combination of field station and research vessel offers the ideal setting for synchronising the projects of different disciplines.
 This unique approach is based on and promotes close collaboration between researchers from different sections.